Website accessibility

 Home

-Any attempt to have the record of the baptism removed runs up against the brick wall of Canon 849, the Church law which asserts that baptism cannot be undone.
+Like Islam, Catholicism considers renouncing the faith to be a “sin” and those who wish to leave are seen as violating the Church laws that still bind them.
 As a Slovak discovered, it's no use invoking any secular laws about freedom of religion: the Church regulates this according to its own laws.
-[2] The best that can be achieved is a notation appended to the baptismal record.
+[8] The best that can be achieved is a notation appended to the baptismal record.
 However, even this is being challenged in Spain.
 There the legal issue has become whether the European Union's data protection laws (1995, amended 2003) indeed apply to Church records.

 Notes